Why is vaccination important for senior Australians?

 COVID-19 vaccination, including booster doses, is voluntary but strongly encouraged for senior Australians.

-It remains the most effective protection against severe illness, hospitalisation and death from COVID-19.
-A booster dose will boost your immune response and provide an additional layer of protection.
+Vaccination remains the most effective protection against severe illness, hospitalisation and death from COVID-19.

 If you are not up to date with your COVID-19 vaccinations, it is important to get vaccinated as quickly and safely as possible.